Jon Batiste: Career

-In 2007, Batiste made his debut at the Concertgebouw in Amsterdam at the age of 20, producing and performing his own show.
-He conducted music clinics, classes and workshops throughout the Netherlands in inner-city schools and underprivileged neighborhoods.
-He was invited to Carnegie Hall to produce and perform in his own show with six young musicians from the Netherlands.
+In 2007, at the age of 20, Batiste made his debut at the Concertgebouw, in Amsterdam, producing and performing his own show.
+He conducted music clinics, classes, and workshops throughout the Netherlands in inner-city schools and underprivileged neighborhoods.
+He was invited to Carnegie Hall to produce and perform in his own show, with six young musicians from the Netherlands.
 The performance concluded with a finale he composed for choir, jazz combo and orchestral instruments.
-In the following years, Batiste released a number of music projects including Social Music (2013), which spent over a month at the top of the Billboard and iTunes jazz charts; The Late Show EP (2016) with Stay Human; and a holiday album Christmas with Jon Batiste (2016).
-In 2017, he released the singles "Ohio" with Leon Bridges and Gary Clark Jr. as well as "Battle Hymn of the Republic" for The Atlantic.
+In the following years, Batiste released a number of music projects, including Social Music (2013), which spent over a month at the top of the Billboard and iTunes jazz charts; The Late Show EP (2016) with Stay Human; and a holiday album, Christmas with Jon Batiste (2016).
+In 2017, he released the singles "Ohio" with Leon Bridges and Gary Clark Jr., as well as "Battle Hymn of the Republic" for The Atlantic.
 Batiste's cover of "St. James Infirmary Blues" was nominated for a Grammy in 2019, in the category of Best American Roots Performance.
-Batiste's debut solo album Hollywood Africans was released by Verve Records in September 2018.
+Batiste's debut solo album, Hollywood Africans, was released by Verve Records in September 2018.
 "Don't Stop" served as the lead single.
-Leading up to the album release, he completed a Summer Festival tour across the U.S. with The Dap-Kings.
+Leading up to the album release, he completed a Summer Festival tour across the U.S. with the Dap-Kings.

-Batiste's notable career performances include a tribute to Chuck Berry and Fats Domino during the 60th annual Grammy Awards (performing alongside Gary Clark Jr.); the Kennedy Center Honors' tribute to Carmen De Lavallade; the Concert for Peace and Justice in Montgomery, Alabama; the National Anthem at the 2017 NBA All Star Game; and Opening Night of the 2017 US Open.
+Batiste's career performances include a tribute to Chuck Berry and Fats Domino during the 60th annual Grammy Awards (performing alongside Gary Clark Jr.); the Kennedy Center Honors' tribute to Carmen De Lavallade; the Concert for Peace and Justice in Montgomery, Alabama; the National Anthem at the 2017 NBA All Star Game; and Opening Night of the 2017 US Open.
 He has curated the Global Citizen Advocacy Concert with Tom Morello and the Louis Armstrong Wonderful World Festival in Queens, N.Y.

-Batiste was cast in the HBO television series Treme, appearing as himself in seasons 2, 3 and 4.
+Batiste was cast in the HBO television series Treme, appearing as himself in seasons 2, 3, and 4.
 He was also cast as T.K.
-Hazelton in director Spike Lee's film Red Hook Summer and composed and performed the Hammond B-3 organ music that was a part of the film score.
+Hazelton in director Spike Lee's film, Red Hook Summer, and he composed and performed the Hammond B-3 organ music that was a part of the film score.
 Other film scores composed by Batiste include the television documentary Duke 91 & 92: Back to Back and the short film Melody of Choice.
-He also appears in the films Da Sweet Blood of Jesus by Spike Lee and Thrive by Paul Szynol.
+He also appears in the films Da Sweet Blood of Jesus (2014) by Spike Lee and Thrive (2015) by Paul Szynol.